 Hello guys, welcome back to programminginpython.com!
-Here in this post, I will show you how to perform different File I/O operations like opening a file, reading content from the file, writing data to a file and all the stuff.
+Here in this post, I will show you how to perform different File IO operations in Python, like opening a file, reading content from the file, writing data to a file, and all the stuff.
 You can do most of the operations I just mentioned by using a file

 object.